All I See Is War

-All I See Is War is the twelfth studio album by American rock band Sevendust.
+All I See Is War is the twelfth studio album by the American rock band Sevendust.
 It was released on May 11, 2018.
 Three songs were showcased from the album ahead of its full release; the first single, "Dirty", along with two other promotional songs, "Not Original", and "Medicated".
 "Unforgiven" and "Risen" followed as further singles.

 Writing and recording

 The band wrote far more potential songs for the album; while they usually write around 30 songs to select from when compiling a track list of an album, for All I See is War, the band wrote between 50 and 60 songs.
 Recording for the album began in the second half of 2017.
 The band chose to work with music producer Michael "Elvis" Baskette on the album, their first time working with an outside producer in a number of albums, where they had opted to self-produce or work band collaborator and sound engineer Mike Ferretti.
 They chose Baskette in an effort to "reboot" the band's sound, knowing that he was very particular in scrutinizing every little detail of the music he produced.
 The band liked him for his work producing music for Stone Temple Pilots and Incubus, while Baskette had been a fan of Sevendust since their 1999 album Home; he hoped to help the band recreate the "impact" of the sound created on Home.